mvm023/wildwijs_backend/README.md

 ## Building locally

-To build the backend locally, run the following command in the program directory
+To build the backend locally, activate the virtual environment and run the following command in the program directory:

 python manage.py runserver_plus --cert-file=localhost.pem --key-file=localhost-key.pem

+- The backend should now be running on https://127.0.0.1:8000.